federicobozzini/unige-data-visualization/project/documentation.md

 ### App 1 - gender balance

 To complete the application 1 the main technique the we used that were novel for us, was the *d3.stack* tools, to plot a stacked area chart using the full capabilities of *d3.js*.
 We also got a much better understing of [grouping vs non-grouping selection](https://bost.ocks.org/mike/selection/).

+To add the tooltip to the lines we decided to code everything by hand (opposed to app 2 where we used a plugin) and the implementation required us to get some additional knowledge about *d3.js* (with methods like *d3.bisect*, *d3.invert*) to get back the original data of a graph from points in a svg.

 ### App 2 - regional indicators